shahidusmanm/customrestapi/README.md

 The first thing we did was we created a Docker file.
 This Docker file is very basic.

-There's nothing new and once this file is created we actually went ahead and built our container.
+There's nothing new and once this file is created, we actually went ahead and built our container.

 ```
 FROM python:3.7-alpine